alexpolt/alexpolt.github.io/src/struct-tuple.md

   There is no standard way of getting type description in C++ at this moment.
-As a result developers come up with all sorts of tools ranging from macros to domain specific languages to have RTTI.
+As a result developers come up with all sorts of tools ranging from macros to domain specific languages to have type reflection.
 But the truth is with C++14 you can at least get data member types in the form of a type list with only one (serious) limitation: the technique can only work with **literal and non-const/non-reference types**.
 That means types like bool or char, char const\*, float and others (including user provided literal types) are fine.

   Here is the relevant part that makes it possible: